bensalcie/flutter_knob/README.md

     - Add the FlutterKnob widget to your Flutter project dependencies in your `pubspec.yaml` file.
     - Import the widget into your Dart file using the following import statement:

-      import 'package:flutter_knob/flutter_knob.dart';
+      import 'import 'package:flutter_knob/flutter_oldschool_knob.dart';

+      dependencies:
+        flutter_oknob: ^0.0.3

 ## Usage Example:
   Description: |
-    Here is an example of how to use the `FlutterKnob` widget in your Flutter application.
+    Here is an example of how to use the `FlutterOKnob` widget in your Flutter application.
     The widget supports customizable properties such as size, gradients, marker color, sensitivity, and a custom label.

   Example:

-        FlutterKnob(
+        FlutterOKnob(
           value: 50.0,
           onChanged: (newValue) {
             print('Knob value changed: $newValue');